-Marine data aggregators, also referred as integrators, play a pivotal role in managing, integrating, and advancing the understanding of marine environments.
-They collect, process, and analyse diverse data types to create comprehensive datasets, contributing to informed decision-making in areas such as fisheries management, offshore energy development, marine conservation, etc (see e.g., Novellino et al., 2024).
-Additionally, these aggregators support the development of technologies for monitoring the marine environment, continually refining data collection processes to enhance accuracy.
+Marine data integrators play a pivotal role in managing, integrating, and advancing the understanding of marine environments.
+They collect, process, and analyze diverse data types to create comprehensive datasets, contributing to informed decisionmaking in areas such as fisheries management, offshore energy development, and marine conservation.
+Additionally, these integrators support the development of technologies for monitoring the marine environment, continually refining data

+30 collection processes to enhance accuracy.

-Over the past three decades, progress in marine data management has been marked by the establishment of international programs and networks, such as the International Oceanographic Data and Information Exchange (IODE), the Global Ocean Observing System (GOOS), the IOC Ocean Data and Information System (ODIS).
-These initiatives, including the World Ocean Database, involve collaborative efforts globally, led by organizations like the Intergovernmental Oceanographic Commission (IOC), the World Meteorological Organization (WMO), the Environment Program of the United Nations (UNEP), the International Council for the Exploration of the Sea (ICES), etc.
+Over the past three decades, progress in marine data management has been marked by the establishment of international programs and networks, such as the International Oceanographic Data and Information Exchange (IODE) and the IOC Ocean

+Data and Information System (ODIS).
+These initiatives, including the World Ocean Database, involve collaborative efforts globally, led by organizations like the Intergovernmental Oceanographic Commission (IOC) and the International Council for the Exploration of the Sea (ICES).